Skip to content

 Interest on outstanding invoices

-Avatar photoby Small Business Team24 November 2008
+Avatar photoby Candelario Ferry24 November 2008

 Question: My husband is a sole trader and subcontracts from a big company.
 We have outstanding invoices (some as old as over 300 days).
 Can we charge interest on them until they are paid?